-When you’ve had enough of the Roast Potatoes and need a new and exciting side dish, Festive Pilaf is just the right dish to make!
-Baked rice laced with leeks and sweet pears, studded with cranberries and toasted pecan nuts is the ultimate Christmas Rice side dish.
+When you’ve had enough of the Roast Potatoes and need a new and exciting side dish, Christmas Rice is just the right dish to make!
+Baked festive rice pilaf laced with leeks and sweet pears, studded with cranberries and toasted pecan nuts is the ultimate Christmas Rice side dish that will impress family and friends over the holiday season.
 All you need to do is mix everything together and bake for 35 minutes in the oven!
 Delicious!

-We have been experimenting with various rice dishes, primarily to go with our Christmas Chicken recipe.
-And this Festive Pilaf is just perfect!
-Simple to make, with just the right balance of Christmas spices and fruit, this is an amazing celebratory rice side dish, whether made on Christmas day, Boxing day or the weeks leading up to Christmas.
+We have been experimenting with various Christmas rice recipes, primarily to go with our Christmas Chicken recipe.
+And this Festive Rice Pilaf is just perfect!
+Simple to make, with just the right balance of Christmas spices and fruit, this is an amazing rice side dish, whether made on Christmas Day, Boxing Day or after the Christmas holidays, when you have lots of fruit and dried fruit left over.

 Pilaf is just a fancy name for rice cooked in stock or broth with added spices, vegetables and other ingredients.
 The signature of a good pilaf is each of the rice grains being separate when cooked, as opposed to porridge-like (like arborio rice) or stuck together (like sticky rice).